Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Related Works

 \subsection{Semi-Dual Formulation of Gradient Flows}

 Gradient flow~\citep{santambrogio2017euclidean}, which seeks to optimize a specified functional in the space of probability measures, has played a critical role in both sampling and optimization algorithm design.
-For gradient flows induced by $f$-divergences (with the KL divergence being the notable example), such as Langevin sampling~\citep{welling2011bayesian}, have been extensively explored to generate samples that progressively transition from the source domain toward the target domain.
+For gradient flows induced by $f$-divergences (with the KL divergence being the notable example), such as Langevin sampling~\citep{welling2011bayesian,xu2026diffusion}, have been extensively explored to generate samples that progressively transition from the source domain toward the target domain.
 However, these methods typically assume access to an exact (unnormalized) PDF for the target distribution~\citep{liu2016stein,liu2017stein}, which is often infeasible in practice when only samples are available.
-To overcome this, several approaches have explored dual formulations of $f$-divergence~\citep{nguyen2007estimating,nguyen2010estimating}, which avoid explicit density estimation for the target domain and instead optimize primal formulation~\citep{korotinneural,routgenerative,fan2022variational,gazdieva2023extremal,choi2023generative,choi2024scalable}.
+To overcome this, several approaches have explored dual formulations of $f$-divergence~\citep{nguyen2007estimating,nguyen2010estimating}, which avoid explicit density estimation for the target domain and instead optimize primal formulation~\citep{korotinneural,routgenerative,fan2022variational,gazdieva2023extremal,choi2023generative,choi2024scalable,xu2024sparse,10637293}.
 These dual-formulation methods, however, generally require adversarial optimization characterized by a composite ``$\sup$-$\inf$'' structure in order to properly approximate the dual objective when implemented with neural networks~\citep{nowozin2016f,arjovsky2017wasserstein}.
 In addition, recent works attempt to introduce entropy regularization into UOT-based generative modeling.
-For example, \citet{choi2024scalableSimulationFree} addresses the resulting inner entropy-regularized problem via the Schr\"odinger bridge formulation~\citep{chen2021stochastic}.
-Our work differs from these approaches in three key aspects.
-First, we provide a theoretical analysis from the perspective of the non-uniqueness of optimal solutions in Proposition~\ref{thm:notHaveUniqueSolution}, highlighting that such adversarial formulations can suffer from this issue, which may hinder training stability.
-Building upon this insight, we introduce the entropy regularization that transforms the adversarial game into an alternative paradigm in Proposition~\ref{thm:entropyRegularizedResults}, and further prove that this regularization ensures the stability via the uniqueness of the optima in Proposition~\ref{thm:uniquenessSolutionToEntropy} and convergence in Theorem~\ref{thm:approximationAccuracy}.
-Third, our inner $\sup$ problem is derived from a Sinkhorn-iteration perspective, rather than from the Schr\"odinger bridge formulation.
+For example, \citet{choi2024scalableSimulationFree} addresses the resulting inner entropy-regularized problem via the Schr\"odinger bridge formulation~\citep{7160692,7160709,chen2021stochastic,weiguo2026ProximalSampler}.